 It is hard to watch your pup suffer from an illness or a disease or to simply know they are not feeling well.
 When your dog is unwell, they may lose their appetite.
 However, not eating for more than a day or two can cause other illnesses that could become life-threatening.

-When your dog is sick, there are ways you can encourage him to eat even small amounts to ensure his body is getting nutrition and calories to help him through the healing process.
-There are some tricks you can use and some different foods you can offer to entice your dog even when he is feeling so miserable he has no appetite.
+When your dog is sick, there are ways you can encourage them to eat even small amounts to ensure their body is getting nutrition and calories to help them through the healing process.
+There are some tricks you can use and some different foods you can offer to entice your dog even when they are feeling so miserable they have no appetite.

-Keeping your dog's choices healthy, you can offer him table foods and include him in your meals to intrigue him.
-Dogs prefer a strong-smelling food and are enticed by meats and broths that smell delicious.
-Offering your dog fish, beef, chicken, fruits, or vegetables straight from your kitchen may peak his interest more than his regular kibble.
-Even a mere spoonful of peanut butter can provide calories, fat, and protein for your dog while he is sick.
+Keeping your dog's choices healthy, offer table foods and include them in your mealtime to intrigue them.
+Dogs are interested in the aroma of strong-smelling food and are enticed by meats and broths that smell delicious.
+Offering your dog a small bite of fish, beef, chicken, fruits, or vegetables straight from your kitchen may pique their interest more than regular kibble.
+Even a mere spoonful of dog-safe peanut butter can provide calories, fat, and protein for your dog while they are sick.

-If your dog stops eating altogether and you cannot coax him to eat anything, call your vet for immediate care.
-If your dog stops drinking water and does not urinate for 12 hours, call your veterinarian for advice on next steps.
-Giving your dog broth, wet foods with added water, and even ice cubes to lick or chew on or frozen cubed broth can provide his body with liquids as well as additional calories.
+If your dog stops eating altogether and you cannot coax them to sample anything, call your vet for immediate care.
+If your dog stops drinking water and does not urinate for 12 hours, a visit to the clinic is critical.

 There may be a serious underlying illness preventing the return of your pup's appetite.
 Do what you can to encourage your dog to eat, but never let the lack of appetite go on for too long.
 Consult the vet for peace of mind and to solve the mystery behind the unwillingness to eat.